Variable (Reserved Word) same as Var, Vars, Variables

 Where Name is the unique name of the user-declared variable, and DataType defines the type of value (float, double, int, bool, string, or class) that may be assigned to the variable.

 The variable declaration rules in a local method are slightly different than for a variable declaration in the main body of an EasyLanguage document (see above).
-In a method, the data type is required and no initial value is allowed after the variables name.
+In a method, the data type is required and no initial value is allowed after the variable's name.

 Remarks